-Graduation
+- 1. Graduation

-Enrollment in the following outside of Worcester County:
+- Enrollment in the following outside of a 30 mile radius of the university physical address, 160 Pearl St. Fitchburg, MA 01420:

 - student teaching

 - practicum/internship

 - nursing practicum

-Approval under the following conditions will result in forfeit of housing deposit:
+- 3. Approval under the following conditions will result in forfeit of housing deposit:

-- Withdrawal from University - Transferring to another school
+- Withdrawal from University

+- Transferring to another school